-So, it’s the new year, you’ve had your fill of Christmas celebrations and your thoughts begin to look to the year ahead.
 2020.
-This is it, this the year when you find the job of your dreams, start the year off by taking a new challenge & get the career you deserve & have always dreamed of.
+This is it, this is the year when you find the job of your dreams, take on a new challenge & get the career you deserve & have always dreamed of.

 The 1st step is assessing your options, so let’s take a look at them, you can: